chandu85/Data_Science_Portfolio/Project 2 - Breast Cancer Classification using Computer Vision/README.md

 ## Project Details
 ### Dataset Details
 Dataset Link - <a href="https://www.kaggle.com/paultimothymooney/breast-histopathology-images/" target="_blank">https://www.kaggle.com/paultimothymooney/breast-histopathology-images/</a>
-•	This dataset is the collection of 277,524 patch images, these patch images were extracted from 162 complete breast cancer specimen images that are captured with 40x magnification.
+-	This dataset is the collection of 277,524 patch images, these patch images were extracted from 162 complete breast cancer specimen images that are captured with 40x magnification.
-•	Out of these 277k sample images collection, 198K images are samples of negative samples indicating non breast cancer patches, and 78K images are samples of positive samples diagnosed as impacted by breast cancer.
+-	Out of these 277k sample images collection, 198K images are samples of negative samples indicating non breast cancer patches, and 78K images are samples of positive samples diagnosed as impacted by breast cancer.
-•	IDC (Invasive Ductal Carcinoma) is the type of cancer that these patches are classified against.
+-	IDC (Invasive Ductal Carcinoma) is the type of cancer that these patches are classified against.
-•	Each patch or image file in this dataset is segregated into several folders based on the complete patient id.
+-	Each patch or image file in this dataset is segregated into several folders based on the complete patient id.
 Within each folder, the images are again segregated by the class of the patch depending on whether it is classified as IDC or not.
-•	Each individual image follows a specific file name formatting as well: o	uxXyYclassC.png is the format being used for file name. o	‘u’ is the patient ID o	‘X’ is the x-coordinate of where the particular patch image was copied from. o	‘Y’ is the y-coordinate of where the particular patch image was copied from. o	‘C’ indicates the classification, where 0 indicates non-IDC and 1 indicates IDC. o	10253idx5x1351y1101class0.png is an example patch image file name.
+-	Each individual image follows a specific file name formatting as well:
+  -	uxXyYclassC.png is the format being used for file name.
+  -	‘u’ is the patient ID
+  -	‘X’ is the x-coordinate of where the particular patch image was copied from.
+  -	‘Y’ is the y-coordinate of where the particular patch image was copied from.
+  -	‘C’ indicates the classification, where 0 indicates non-IDC and 1 indicates IDC.
+  -	10253idx5x1351y1101class0.png is an example patch image file name.

 [back to top](#top)